zyzzyxdonta/UNICOREDaemonCerts/README.md

 # UNICOREDaemonCerts

+IMPORTANT: Since the release of UNICORE 8, this is installer is outdated.
+Please don't use it anymore, until it is completely updated.

 ## Description
 UNICOREDaemonCerts creates the certificates and private keys for standard UNICORE installations.
 The output paths and keystore passes are set to the ones used in a standard UNICORE install.